katpavan/katpavan.github.io/about.markdown

 ## Web3

 I run Yomi Games, a web3 game studio.
-We've done a [lot](https://yomigames.medium.com/), but it's nothing compared to what we're doing next.
+We've done a [lot](https://yomigames.medium.com/), and 2024 is going to be a wild year with our next game, Snowcrest Peak.

 Before that, I was a Blockchain Solutions Architect at Consensys.
 Consensys was founded by Joseph Lubin, co-founder of Ethereum.
 MetaMask was made at Consensys, the first ever wallet for decentralized applications.